 Gerald W. Hart, Johns Hopkins Univ.
 Sch.
 Of Med.

 Nutrient Regulation of Signaling & Transcription by O-GlcNAcylation

 Suzanne Walker, Harvard Med.
 Sch.

-Mechanisms of O-GlcNAc Transferase
+The Split Personality of Human O-GlcNAc Transferase